Noel6161131110/IHRD-CONCLAVE-AI-EDUCATE/README.md

 # Technologies Used

 - Flutter for cross-platform mobile app development.
+  - Used Bloc State-Management approach.
 - Python for backend and Gen-AI.
   - Django for the backend server.
+  - Azure for deploying backend server.
   - Azure for deploying the backend server.
   - selenium for data extraction.
   - bs4(BeautifulSoup) for data extraction.